undpindia/dicra/docs/dpg-criteria/criteria-8.md

 ## Build for Sustainability

 The inputs, pinpoints are linked to the project's theory of change and clear stakeholder engagements are also identified.

 ## Be Data Driven
 The website allows the users to download in geospatial data formats any open data layer that is being visualized in the platform.
 Open APIs?
 Formats?
 Interoperable?
 Metadata

 ## Use Open Standards, Open Data, Open Source, and Open Innovation

-Open standards establish protocols and building blocks that can help make digital public goods more functional and interoperable.
-This not only streamlines product development, it removes vendor-imposed boundaries to read or write data files by improving data exchange.
-Below are some of the common open standards by category:

-### Accessibility

-WCAG 2.0/2.1 (Web Content Accessibility Guidelines)
+We use the follow the following Open standards to establish protocols to make DiCRA more functional and interoperable.

-### Security
+### Security - HTTPS, SSL, SSH and OWASP

-**HTTPS**
-**SSH** is used to connect to the VM from external applications **SSL**

-### Authentication & Authorization

-OAuth 2
-OIDC (OpenID Connect)
-JWT (JSON Web Tokens)
-SAML (Security Assertion Markup Language)
-XACML 3.0 (eXtensible Access Control Markup Language)

-### Web standards

-HTML
-CSS
-ECMAScript (ES 5/6/7)
+### Web standards - HTML, CSS, ECMAScript (ES 5/6/7)
-Latex

-### Software Architectural Styles
+### Software Architectural Styles - REST architectural style

-REST (Representational State Transfer)

-### Application Programming Interfaces (APIs)
+### Application Programming Interfaces (APIs) - OpenAPI

-OpenAPI

-### Data Exchange formats

-JSON (JavaScript Object Notation)
-XML (Extensible Markup Language)
-CSV (Comma Separated Values)
-COG(Cloud

-### Software Quality Assurance

-IEEE
-ISO/IEC

-### Software Testing

-IEEE829
-ISO/IEC/IEEE29119
+### Data Exchange formats- JSON (JavaScript Object Notation), GeoJSON, CSV (Comma Separated Values), GeoTIFF, and COG (Cloud Optimized Geotiff)

+### Multimedia - SVG, PNG (Portable Network Graphics), JPEG (Joint Photographic Experts Group)

 ## Reuse and Improve